qwertie/home/misc/Atlas-Shrugged-summary.md

 On the train, Dagny stops the conductor from pushing an old vagrant off the moving train, and invites him into her private car.
 He says it's impossible to find work in the east, so he's heading west.
 It turns out he worked for 20 years at Twentieth Century Motor Company (TCMC) and thinks that it was he himself, and other workers, who popularized the idiom "Who is John Galt?"
 He tells the tale of the "from each according to his ability, to each according to his need" plan.

 > "We voted for that plan at a big meeting, with all of us present, six thousand of us, everybody that worked in the factory.
 The Starnes heirs made long speeches about it, and it wasn't too clear, but nobody asked any questions.
 None of us knew just how the plan would work, but every one of us thought that the next fellow knew it.
-And if anybody had doubts, he felt guilty and kept his mouth shut— because they made it sound like anyone who'd oppose the plan was a child killer at heart and less than a human being.
+And if anybody had doubts, he felt guilty and kept his mouth shut — because they made it sound like anyone who'd oppose the plan was a child killer at heart and less than a human being.

 > "[...]
 Well, anyway, it was decided that nobody had the right to judge his own need or ability.
 We voted on it.
-Yes, ma'am, we voted on it in a public meeting twice a year. [...] we had become beggars— rotten, whining, sniveling beggars, [...] because no man could claim his pay as his rightful earning.
+Yes, ma'am, we voted on it in a public meeting twice a year. [...] we had become beggars — rotten, whining, sniveling beggars, [...] because no man could claim his pay as his rightful earning.

 > [...]
 "The factory's production had fallen by forty per cent, in that first half-year, so it was decided that somebody hadn't delivered 'according to his ability' Who?
 How would you tell it?
 'The family' voted on that, too.
 They voted which men were the best, and these men were sentenced to work overtime each night for the next six months. [...]
 The one accusation we feared was to be suspected of ability.
 Ability was like a mortgage on you that you could never pay off.

 > [...]
 "There wasn't any 'amusement allowance' for anybody.
 'Amusement' was the first thing they dropped.
 Aren't you always supposed to be ashamed to object when anybody asks you to give up anything, if it's something that gave you pleasure? [...]
-Babies was the only item of production that didn't fall, but rose and kept on rising— because people had nothing else to do, I guess, and because they didn't have to care, the baby wasn't their burden, it was 'the family's.'
+Babies was the only item of production that didn't fall, but rose and kept on rising — because people had nothing else to do, I guess, and because they didn't have to care, the baby wasn't their burden, it was 'the family's.'
 In fact, the best chance you had of getting a raise and breathing easier for a while was a 'baby allowance.'
 Either that, or a major disease.

 > [...]
 "But the shiftless and the irresponsible had a field day of it.
-They bred babies, they got girls into trouble, they dragged in every worthless relative they had from all over the country, every unmarried pregnant sister, for an extra 'disability allowance, ' they got more sicknesses than any doctor could disprove, they ruined their clothing, their furniture, their homes— what the hell, 'the family' was paying for it!
+They bred babies, they got girls into trouble, they dragged in every worthless relative they had from all over the country, every unmarried pregnant sister, for an extra 'disability allowance, ' they got more sicknesses than any doctor could disprove, they ruined their clothing, their furniture, their homes — what the hell, 'the family' was paying for it!

 > [...]
 "Love of our brothers?
 That's when we learned to hate our brothers for the first time in our lives.